The Secret To Creating a Successful Online Course (with High Reviews)

 So What Is the Secret Trick to Avoid the Expert's Curse?

 If you know a topic very well, it's still possible to avoid the Expert's Curse.
-Some people are naturally better at avoiding it than others, but this is not some god-given quality that you either have or you don't.
+Some people are naturally better at avoiding it than others, but this is not some god-given quality that you either have or don't.

 In fact, you can very effectively work on it, and the secret is very simple: you need to adopt, both in the outline of your courses but more than anything in your audio explanation, what I like to call an over-explanatory style!